-- 6.1 Records of meetings held under the auspices of Council - 6.1.1 A record of the matters discussed at Councillor Briefing Sessions, Council Meetings, Delegated Committees and Special meetings will be kept. - 6.1.2 Records kept in accordance with sub-rule one will include - (a) The attendees at the meeting - (b) The title of matters discussed - (c) Any conflicts of interest disclosed and whether the person with the conflict of interest left the meeting. - 6.1.3 Where minutes are kept of a meeting and made available to the community an additional record is not required to be kept. - 6.2 Councillor attendance records - 6.2.1 Council will maintain a register of Councillor attendance at Council Meetings, Delegated Committee Meetings and Councillor Briefing Sessions. - 6.1.2 The register of Attendance kept in accordance with sub-rule (1) will be published on Council's website quarterly and included in the Annual Report
+6.1 Records of meetings held under the auspices of Council

+- 6.1.1 A record of the matters discussed at Councillor Briefing Sessions, Council Meetings, Delegated Committees and Special meetings will be kept. - 6.1.2 Records kept in accordance with sub-rule one will include - (a) The attendees at the meeting - (b) The title of matters discussed - (c) Any conflicts of interest disclosed and whether the person with the conflict of interest left the meeting. - (d) Details of councillors that voted for and against motions at a Council or Committee meeting - 6.1.3 Where minutes are kept of a meeting and made available to the community an additional record is not required to be kept.

+6.2 Councillor attendance records

+- 6.2.1 Council will maintain a register of Councillor attendance at Council Meetings, Delegated Committee Meetings and Councillor Briefing Sessions. - 6.1.2 The register of Attendance kept in accordance with sub-rule (1) will be published on Council's website quarterly and included in the Annual Report